mondora/env/README.md

 Features:

 - set defaults for environment variables
+- set defaults for environment variables only when `NODE_ENV != production`
 - throw an (intelligible) error if a required environment variable is not set
 - parse environment variables before returning them (eg, parse a base64 string into a Buffer)